University of Texas at Arlington: Fort Worth Campus

 In 2007, UTA opened the historic and renovated Santa Fe Freight building in downtown Fort Worth for educational purposes.
 Initially, UTA offered only Masters of Business Administration classes but later expanded to offering more classes for several degree programs on the graduate and undergraduate levels.
-The Fort Worth campus has over 25,000 square feet of state-of-the-art classrooms, services, and amenity space.
+The Fort Worth campus has over 25,000 square feet of classrooms, services, and amenity space.

+West Campus

+On August 5, 2024, UTA announced a planned expansion to a 51 acre property in west Fort Worth within the Walsh Ranch development in Parker County.
+The new UTA West campus is expected to welcome students in fall 2028 with plans to eventually serve more than 10,000 students.

 Academics

 UT Arlington is classified among "R1: Doctoral Universities – Very high research activity".
 UT Arlington is the fourth institution to achieve designation as a Texas Tier One university giving it access to the state's National Research University Fund.

 As of 2019, UT Arlington had 15 professors as fellows in the National Academy of Inventors which is the highest number of any institution in Texas and sixth highest in the nation.

 The College of Nursing and Health Innovation produces the most registered nurses in Texas and is among the top five largest producers of registered nurses in the nation.

 The College of Engineering offers eleven baccalaureate, fourteen master's, and nine doctoral programs.
 It is one of the largest engineering colleges in Texas with over 7,000 students.
 The engineering faculty includes over 50 fellows in professional societies.
-The school's graduate programs were ranked number 79 in the nation by U.S. News & World Report in 2023.
+The school's graduate programs were ranked #69 in the nation by U.S. News & World Report in 2023.

 The School of Social Work offers three main academic programs: the Bachelor of Social Work (BSW), the Master of Science in Social Work (MSSW), and the Ph.D. in social work.
 The BSW and MSSW programs are accredited by the Council on Social Work Education.

 The College of Business is one of the largest and most comprehensive in the nation.
 The college ranked 128 out of 472 ranked programs in the 2018 U.S. News & World Report Best Colleges list.
 The part-time MBA program ranked 82 out of 470 programs and among the top 50 for public universities in the 2017 U.S. News & World Report graduate school rankings.
 The college has one of the largest executive MBA programs in China, and offers a U.S. Executive MBA program that features a study trip to China.
 CEO Magazine ranked the Executive MBA program No. 1 in Texas, No. 16 in the nation, and No. 21 in the world.
 The college's endowed Goolsby Leadership Academy is a highly selective cohort program for high-achieving undergraduate business students and distinguished faculty.